Related pages

 Wheels and frame

-Unless you want to model a wagon in use as shed all wagons normally have at least 2 axles and 4 wheels.
-So you need to decide which ones to use and how you are going to fix these.
+Unless you want to model a wagon in use as shed all wagons normally have at least 2 axles with 2 wheels each.
+You need to decide early on which ones to use and how you are going to fix these.

-You can either make your own wheels with a lathe or buy these from a main supplier and use as half fabricate in minidrill operation.
+You can either make your own wheels with a lathe or buy these from a main supplier and use these as half fabricate in minidrill operation.
 The axle bearing parts you can make up from folded or soldered brass sheet.
 If you become member of the 2 mm Scale Association you can use a limited amount of components for FS160.
 Such as wheels, tophat bearings, axle guards (to modify) and some type of springs and axlebox.
-I'm not aware that there are useful components on the german market so in general you have to copy springs and axlebox parts from other wagons or built your own master.
-As wagon bottom you can use a piece of 1 mm thick brass.
-On this you can solder the axle bearing parts. check this page on UIC wagons for a practical approach.
-Alternatively you can make a compensated axle to get a three point suspension.
-(The compensated axle can rotate slightly around a vertical plane through the centerline and results in better track keeping theoretically) On well laid track it is hardly worth the effort.
-If you make your bottom sheet slightly smaller than your wagon then you can glue the solebars and bufferbeams against this sheet.
-A two component epoxy will is useful for that.
+I'm not aware that there are useful components on the german market so in general you have to copy springs and axlebox parts from other wagons or you can built your own master.
+As wagon base you can use a piece of 1 mm thick brass as floor.
+Using this you can solder the metal axle bearing parts. check this page on UIC wagons for a practical approach.
+It is possible to produce a so-called compensated frame with three point suspension.
+The compensated axle can rotate slightly around a vertical plane through the centerline and results in better track keeping theoretically.
+However on well laid track it is hardly worth the effort.
+If you make your base floor slightly smaller than your wagon then you can glue the solebars and bufferbeams against the sides of this sheet.
+A two component epoxy is suited for that when using different materials.

 Upper parts, an example

-Flat and open wagons are easiest to start with.
-An open wagon is nothing more then 4 walls sitting square around a bottom.
-I find in general easier to fit the ends against the sides.
-One of the fotos shows a NS darkgrey (they call it blue!) wagon.
+Flat and open wagons are easiest to start with because they generally have the least detail.
+An open wagon is nothing more then 4 walls sitting square around a floor.
+I find in general easier to fit the shorter ends against the longer sides.
+This photo shows a NS darkgrey (they call it blue!) wagon that is built like this.

 simple open wagon with 2mm SA axle guards

-The long flat is a dutch railways s-HTS
+The long flat wagon is a Dutch railways s-HTS

-The long flat with rungs is another example this time built along a flat piece of brass for stiffness.
+The long flat wagon with rungs is another example this time built using a flat piece of brass for stiffness.
 The bogies are from brass strip with GFN sides glued to it.
 The bogies are screwed to the brass plate.
+The rungs are shaped from 1mm square Evergreen strip but are fragile.

 Casting copies